hecal3/vim-leader-guide/README.md

 ```

-Try pressing leader.
-The top-level will pop up depending on you `timeoutlen` setting, awaiting further keystrokes.
+Note that, as shown in the example above, a description dictionary is not necessary.
+All mappings will be displayed regardless.
+The dictionary configuration is necessary however, to provide group names or a description text.

+After pressing `leader` the guide buffer will pop up when there are no further keystrokes within `timeoutlen`.

+Pressing other keys within `timeoutlen` will either complete the mapping or open a subgroup.
-Alternatively press leader-f.
-Assuming leader-f is not mapped otherwise you will end up in the file menu.
+In the example above `leader-f` will open up the file menu.

 Please note that no matter which mappings and menus you configure, your original leader mappings will remain unaffected.
 The key guide is an additional layer.
 It will only activate, when you do not complete your input during the timeoutlen duration.